I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/drmk/ns-drmk-tagdrmrights.md

 For more information about <b>CopyProtect</b>, see the Remarks section.

+#### FALSE

+Disables copy protection.
+Content can be copied without restrictions.

 #### TRUE

 Enables copy protection.
 An audio application must not do the following: